Luke Roe/A Physics-based Approach to Temperature Upsampling

 How fine is fine

 State-level data would be adequate, if the weather didn't play such a key role in our business.
 It is crucial to get as fine-grained data as possible, but without spending money for commercial licenses, this data is very hard to come by.
-Frugal as I am, I figured I would take a stab at it using a free dataset from the National Oceanic and Atmospheric Administration (NOAA) that measures historical monthly cooling degree days (how many days the daily mean temperature rises above 65 degrees Fahrenheit) across all the states, and try to squeeze out as much as I can from it.
+I figured I would take a stab at it using a free dataset from the National Oceanic and Atmospheric Administration (NOAA) that measures historical monthly cooling degree days (how many days the daily mean temperature rises above 65 degrees Fahrenheit) across all the states, and try to squeeze out as much as I can from it.

 Temperature gradient

 The first, naive approach I had was to simply create a temperature gradient between the states.
-So if the CDD for state A was 300 CDD for a given month, and state B (let say it's directly adjacent) was 400 CDD for the same month, then we can just create a gradient between 300 and 400 for all the points between the two states.
+So if the CDD for state A was 300 CDD for a given month, and state B (let's say it's directly adjacent) was 400 CDD for the same month, then we can just create a gradient between 300 and 400 for all the points between the two states.

 This raises several questions.
 The first is how do you pick where to put the 300 in state A, is it the centroid of the state?
 The measure is presumably an aggregate, so do you locate all the measuring stations and calculate the centroid from those?
 No matter how you choose, it will be more or less arbitrary, but we will take steps later to account for that.